The H$_2^+$ molecular ion: low-lying states: Transitions

 \section{Transitions}

 Knowledge of wave functions with high local relative accuracy $\lesssim 10^{-5} - 10^{-6}$ gives us a chance to calculate matrix elements with controlled relative accuracy $\lesssim 10^{-5} - 10^{-6}$.
-As a demonstration we calculate E1, E2 and B1 Oscillator Strength as a function of interproton distance for the permitted radiative transitions from excited states to the ground state $1s\si_g\,(0,0,0,+)$ .
+As a demonstration we calculate electric dipole, quadrupole and magnetic dipole, E1, E2 and B1 Oscillator Strength as a function of interproton distance for the permitted radiative transitions from excited states to the ground state $1s\si_g\,(0,0,0,+)$ .